 On the fifth day, continue your return trek from Ghangria to Govindghat.
 Night stay at Govindghat.
 You may also opt to visit Badrinath (two and a half hours drive from Govindghat), Joshimath, or Auli (2 hours drive from Govindghat).

 Day 6: Haridwar – Delhi Railway Station

-On the sixth and last day, from Govindghat straight away drive to Haridwar.
-On reaching Haridwar, take night train to Delhi for your onward journey.
+On the sixth and last day, from Govindghat straight away, drive to Haridwar.
+On reaching Haridwar, take the night train to Delhi for your onward journey.

 Apart from this, we have an extensive list of Valley of Flowers trek packages.
 You can browse the list and pick the most suitable one for you.
 We also provide customization to give you a high level of comfort throughout your tour.
 So, book your tour package and modify it as per your desire and preferences.